 Amphotericin B is used to treat various systemic fungal infections.
-Examples include patients who are critically ill, comorbidly infected, or immunocompromised, who may have cryptococcus.
+Examples include patients who are critically ill, comorbidly infected, or immunocompromised with suspected Cryptococcus.

 Amphotericin B is used to treat fungal meningitis, such as cryptococcal meningitis.

-Amphotericin B can also be used intravenously to treat otherwise-untreatable parasitic protozoan infections, with examples such as visceral leishmaniasis and amoebic meningoencephalitis from Naegleria Fowleri.
+Amphotericin B can also be used intravenously to treat otherwise-untreatable parasitic protozoan infections like visceral leishmaniasis and amoebic meningoencephalitis from Naegleria Fowleri.

-This medication works as a polyene, meaning that it binds to ergosterol and forms membrane pores.
+This medication works as a polyene as it binds to ergosterol and forms membrane pores.

 After binding to ergosterol, Amphotericin B forms membrane pores, which allows leakage of electrolytes, ultimately killing the fungal cell.